saurabh-hirani/saurabh-hirani.github.io/_posts/2018-08-01-terraform-workshop.md

 approach for doing the same using Terraform.

-Hence, instead of teaching users how to create X in Terraform, I flipped the approach to simulate an simple VPC setup through S3 i.e. Create S3 buckets which specify:
+Hence, instead of teaching users how to create X in Terraform, I flipped the approach to simulate a simple VPC setup through S3 i.e. Create S3 buckets which specify:

 1. 1 VPC